Lebanon national football team: 1933–1947: Formation and early matches

+1953–1963: Entry into regional competitions

+Coached by Vinzenz Dittrich, Lebanon participated in their first international tournament at the inaugural edition of the football tournament at the Arab Games, held in Egypt in 1953.
+The team finished at the bottom of its group after a 4–1 loss to Jordan, and a 0–0 draw with Syria.
+In the fifth-place match, Lebanon secured a 9–1 victory over Palestine.

-During the early-1950s, Lebanon were coached by Vinzenz Dittrich and Ljubiša Broćić.
-The side played four official games between 1953 and 1956, most notably hosting Hungary in 1956.
-Lebanon lost the match 4–1, with Hungary's Ferenc Puskás scoring two goals.
-The team also played unofficial games against top-level European clubs such as Dynamo Moscow, Leipzig, and Spartak Trnava in 1957.
-Lebanon played Energia Flacăra Ploiești the same year in the opening game of the Sports City Stadium.
-The match ended 1–0 for Lebanon thanks to a Joseph Abou Mrad goal.
+On 29 February 1956, Lebanon played Hungary in a notable 4–1 home defeat, during which Hungarian star Ferenc Puskás scored two goals.
+Lebanon also participated in unofficial matches against prominent European clubs such as Dynamo Moscow, Leipzig, and Spartak Trnava in 1957.
+That same year, Lebanon faced Romanian club Energia Flacăra Ploiești in the opening game of the Sports City Stadium in Beirut, securing a 1–0 victory with a goal by Joseph Abou Mrad.

-1957–1989: Early history and first tournaments

-From 19 to 27 October 1957 Lebanon hosted the second edition of the Pan Arab Games, and were drawn with Saudi Arabia, Syria, and Jordan in the group stages.
-After two 1–1 draws against Saudi Arabia and Syria, Lebanon defeated Jordan 6–3 in their first official international win thanks to two braces by Joseph Abou Mrad and Mardik Tchaparian, and one goal each by Robert Chehade and Levon Altounian; this placed them first in their group.
+From 19 to 27 October 1957, Lebanon hosted the second edition of the Arab Games and were drawn with Saudi Arabia, Syria, and Jordan in the group stages.
+After two 1–1 draws against Saudi Arabia and Syria, Lebanon defeated Jordan 6–3 thanks to two braces by Joseph Abou Mrad and Mardik Tchaparian, and one goal each by Robert Chehade and Levon Altounian; this placed them first in their group.
 In the semifinals, Lebanon lost 4–2 to Tunisia.
-They finished in third place, however, since Morocco withdrew from the third-place match.
+They finished in third place after Morocco withdrew from the third-place match.

-Joseph Nalbandian was appointed coach of the national team in 1958.
-He was one of Lebanon's most successful coaches, winning nine of 26 official matches during his 11-year tenure.
-Under Nalbadian, Lebanon hosted the 1959 Mediterranean Games and were grouped with Italy B and Turkey B. They finished last in the group, after four losses to the two European teams.
+Lebanon hosted the third edition of the Mediterranean Games in 1959, held in Beirut in October, and were grouped with Italy B and Turkey B. They finished last in the group, after four losses to the two European teams.

+Lebanon played their first Olympic Games qualifiers in 1959 between November and December.
+Coached by English coach Harry Wright, Lebanon were grouped with Iraq and Turkey.
+They played two games against Iraq, losing 3–0 at home and 8–0 away, before withdrawing from the qualifiers prior to their two matches against Turkey.

+The 1961 Arab Games, marking the third edition of the competition, were held in Morocco.
+The tournament featured six teams competing in a single round-robin format.
+Lebanon's national team participated in the event, under head coach Joseph Nalbandian, recording a mixed set of results.
+Lebanon won matches against Saudi Arabia (7–1) and Kuwait (4–0), and suffered defeats against Morocco (1–0), the United Arab Republic (UAR; 4–0), and Libya (3–2).
+Lebanon finished in fourth place out of the six participating teams.